 7) Case 12: Anti MuSK myasthenia gravis and epilepsy

 A previously healthy three year old girl presented with a four month history of ptosis and non-conjugate eye movements with diurnal variation.
 Examination confirmed a fatigable ptosis and variable ophthalmoplegia, but no generalised muscle weakness.
 Mestinon test was associated with clinical improvement confirming the diagnosis of myasthenia.
 Serum AChR antibodies were negative however MuSK antibodies were positive with a titre of 0.87 nmol/L (normal <0.09).
-At the same time as the myasthenia she started to have staring episodes consistent with absence seizures, occurring multiple times per day.
+At the same time as the myasthenia she started to have staring episodes, occurring multiple times per day.
 Her EEG showed bilateral occipital epileptiform discharges (L>R) without photosensitivity consistent with a focal epilepsy.
 Her MRI brain was normal and autoimmune screen was negative.
 Antibodies against VGKC-complex, NMDAR and GAD were negative.

 She was treated with carbamazepine and low dose oral prednisolone at 5 mg daily for four weeks with partial improvement then increased to 2 mg/kg/day with complete resolution of myasthenic and epileptic symptoms.
 Initial attempt to wean off steroid was associated with recurrence of ocular symptoms as well as seizures while she remained on AED thus steroids were weaned slowly over six months.
 After 17 months of disease, she is steroid dependent despite adding azathioprine, but her ocular myasthenia gravis and seizures are in remission.
 Long term steroid treatment was associated with behavioural adverse side effects.